 The strength of this piece is really located in the images created by Sassoon and the way they become symbols for life, death, peace, and misery.
 For example, water is one of the most prevalent images within the text.
 When it comes, it is only associated with moments away from the pain.
 The young man’s boat carries him down a watery path, the rain falls outside his room, soaking into the ground.
 Then, there are numerous other times in which things are described like water; such as the “waves of death” or the “Aqueaous” silence in the first stanza.

-The poem was written while Sassoon was serving in the Second World War.
+The poem was written while Sassoon was serving in the First World War.
 With this context in mind, one is able to make a few assumptions about the events that occur within the text.
-The unnamed solider who is dying in his hospital bed in the poem was probably injured in battle on the Western Front, the same area where Sassoon fought.
+The unnamed soldier who is dying in his hospital bed in the poem was probably injured in battle on the Western Front, the same area where Sassoon fought.

 Analysis of The Death Bed